Furner History, Family Crest & Coats of Arms

 The surname Furner was first found in Edinburghshire, a former county, now part of the Midlothian council area where they held a family seat from very ancient times.

 Early History of the Furner family

-Another 169 words (12 lines of text) covering the years 1428, 1478, 1529 and 1550 are included under the topic Early Furner History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Furner research.
+Another 85 words (6 lines of text) covering the years 1428, 1478, 1529 and 1550 are included under the topic Early Furner History in all our PDF Extended History products and printed products wherever possible.

 Furner Spelling Variations